08.12.2017 – 17.02.2018

-The artists in Super Field engage in deep field research.
-They create site-responsive works generated from a prolonged engagement with environments and communities.
+The artists in Super Field engaged in deep field research.
+They created site-responsive works generated from a prolonged engagement with environments and communities.

-Investigating these issues, Super Field comprises four programs that change throughout the exhibition, inviting you to visit different geographic regions each time:
+Investigating these issues, Super Field comprised four programs that changed throughout the exhibition, inviting you to visit different geographic regions each time:

-Super Field also features an exhibition environment designed by architects and 2018 Venice Architecture Biennale creative directors Baracco+Wright.
-The exhibition design has been commissioned by RMIT Design Hub as part of its remit to promote cross-disciplinary exchange and instigate new collaborative relationships that visualise design research.
+Super Field featured an exhibition environment designed by architects and 2018 Venice Architecture Biennale creative directors Baracco+Wright.
+The exhibition design was commissioned by RMIT Design Hub Gallery as part of its remit to promote cross-disciplinary exchange and instigate new collaborative relationships that visualise design research.

 Supported by RMIT University, the Institut Français, the Municipality of Toulouse, and the Alliance Française in Australia.

-Super Field has been conceived by the Bogong Centre for Sound Culture in collaboration with RMIT Design Hub.
+Super Field had been conceived by the Bogong Centre for Sound Culture in collaboration with RMIT Design Hub Gallery.